An Epistemic Strategy Logic: Model Checking

 \begin{cor} Let $\Strat$ be a PSPACE-presented class of strategies.
 The problem of deciding if $\Cont, \Env, \Strat(\Env) \models \phi$, given an environment $\Env$, a formula $\phi$ of $\ESL^-$ and a context $\Cont$ for the free variables of $\phi$ relative to $\Env$ and $\Strat(\Env)$, is PSPACE complete. \end{cor}

 Since PSPACE is strictly contained in EXPSPACE, this result shows a strict improvement in complexity as a result of the restriction to the CTL-based fragment.
-We remark that, by a trivial generalization of the standard state labelling algorithm for model checking \CTL\ to handle the knowledge operators, the problem of model checking the logic $\CTLK(\Ags, \Prop)$ in the systems $\I(\ets)$ generated by an epistemic transitions system $\ets$ is in PTIME.
+We remark that, by a trivial generalization of the standard state labelling algorithm for model checking \CTL\ to handle the knowledge operators, the problem of model checking the logic $\CTLK(\Ags, \Prop)$ in the system $\I(\ets)$ generated by an epistemic transition system $\ets$ is in PTIME.
 Thus, there is a jump in complexity from \CTLK\ as a result of the move to the strategic setting, even without the addition of the operators $\existsg{x} \phi$ and $\lid{i}{x}$.
 However, this jump is not so large as the jump to the the full logic $\ESL$.

-An orthogonal restriction of $\ESL$ is to retain the $\CTLs$ temporal basis, i.e., to allow full use of LTL operators, but to add only epistemic operators and strategy agents, but omit use of the operators $\existsg{x} \phi$ and $\lid{i}{x}$.
-This gives the logic $\CTLsK(\Ags\cup \strat(\Ags), \Prop)$.
+An orthogonal restriction of $\ESL$ is to retain the $\CTLs$ temporal basis, i.e., to allow full use of LTL operators, but to allow epistemic operators and strategy indices, but omit use of the operators $\existsg{x} \phi$ and $\lid{i}{x}$.
+This gives the logic $\CTLsK( \Ags \cup \strat(\Ags), \Prop)$.
 For this logic we also see an improvement in the complexity of model checking compared to full $\ESL$, as is shown in the following result.

 \begin{theorem} Let $\Strats(E)$ be a PSPACE presented class of strategies for environments $E$.
-The complexity of deciding, given an environment $E$, and a \CTLsK\ formula $\phi$ for agents $\{e\} \cup \Ags(E) \cup \strat(\Ags(E))$, whether $\Env,\Strats(\Env) \models\phi$, is PSPACE-complete. \end{theorem} \begin{proof} The lower bound is straightforward from the fact that linear time temporal logic LTL is a sublanguage of \CTLsK, and model checking LTL is already PSPACE-hard \cite{SistlaC85}.
+The complexity of deciding, given an environment $E$ and a \CTLsK\ formula $\phi$ for agents $\Ags(E)^+ \cup \strat(\Ags(E))$, whether $\Env,\Strats(\Env) \models\phi$, is PSPACE-complete. \end{theorem} \begin{proof} The lower bound is straightforward from the fact that linear time temporal logic LTL is a sublanguage of \CTLsK, and model checking LTL is already PSPACE-hard \cite{SistlaC85}.
 For the upper bound, we describe an alternating PTIME algorithm, and invoke the fact that APTIME = PSPACE \cite{alternation}.
 We abbreviate $\I(E, \Strats(E))$ to $\I$.